-The interpretation and ancient meaning of this dream are bed bugs that stimulate unhappiness and can also forecast that you may be affected by illnesses or infection.
+The interpretation and ancient meaning of this dream are bed bugs that stimulate unhappiness and forecast that you may be affected by illnesses or infection.

 Is it possible to only have a one-bed bug?

 Yes, it is possible to have an only one-bed bug if it is a male bug.
-However, if you have a female bug it is not possible because the female bug lays eggs and increases the population.
+However, if you have a female bug, it is impossible because the female bug lays eggs and increases the population.

 Does diatomaceous earth kill bed bug eggs?